MooersLab/MooersLab/README.md

 You can speak commands to your computer while standing 20 feet away from it and looking out the window.
 You can give your body a break from sitting and your eyes a break from staring at the computer screen while remaining productive.

-I have seen a three-fold increase in the total number of words captured in September and October 2023 compared to June and July 2023 before I took up speech-to-voice in mid-August 2023.
+I have seen a three-fold increase in the total number of words captured in September and October 2023 compared to June and July 2023 before I took up speech-to-text in mid-August 2023.
-I have had the same amount of out-of-town business travel during the first two periods.
+I have had the same amount of out-of-town travel during the first two periods.
-I had not made a conscious effort to capture more words per day.
+I did not make a conscious effort to capture more words per day.

 On the day after Thanksgiving in 2023, I generated almost 12,000 words.
 I made a concerted effort to generate at least 5,000 words a day from that point to just before Christmas.